 There are international specifications for enzyme preparations used in the production of food.
 These have been established by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) Compendium of Food Additive Specifications (JECFA 2016) and the Food Chemicals Codex (Food Chemicals Codex 2014).
-These primary sources of specifications are listed in Schedule S3-2 of the Code.
+These primary sources of specifications are listed in section S3-2.
 Enzyme preparations need to meet these enzyme specifications.
 Schedule 3 also includes specifications for heavy metals (section S3-4) if they are not specified within specifications in sections S3-2 or S3-3.